When are New Jersey Property Owners Required to Remove Snow and Ice?

 Proving a Property Owner’s Negligence

-There are several factors your attorney may need to consider to determine if a property owner may be liable for your slip and fall injury caused by snow or ice, including whether:
+There are several factors your attorney may need to consider about whether a property owner may be liable for your slip and fall injury caused by snow or ice, including whether:

 - The property owner had a legal duty to remove the ice or snow or warn about the risk of snow and ice on the sidewalk.

 - The property owner knew about the dangerous condition and failed to remove it.

 - The property owner should have known about the dangerous condition on the property because it would have been discovered by a reasonably prudent person.

 If you have a case, our attorneys can investigate to determine how long the snow or ice was on the property and what the property owner’s legal responsibility was.

 Contact a Lawyer for Help with Your Slip and Fall Claim